03JunchiMa/CPSC-210-Project/README.md

 - As a user, I want to be able to record my living expense (add my living expense to a category, and delete the expense, those operations should be done fast).
 - As a user, I want to be able to view and query my living expense in different forms (the highest living expense, percentage etc, the query operation should be done fast).
 - As a user, I want to be able to undo the last operation that I did in modifying the living expense.
-- As a user, I want to be able to add and delete the timetable to the course selection generator
+- As a user, I want to be able to add and delete the course to the timetable.